Powerlearnproject/se-assignment-day-2-git-and-github-Kiplangat-Ron/README.md

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

+•	Visibility: Public Repos are visible to everyone and everyone can access and view the repository, its code and history while as Private repositories - GitHub allows developers to create private repositories, which can only be accessed by authorized users.
+Private repositories are useful for companies or individuals who want to keep their codebase private and secure.
+Private repositories can also be used for testing or development purposes before the code is made public.
+With private repositories, developers can collaborate on code without worrying about unauthorized access or theft of intellectual property.
+•	Contributors & Collaborators: with Public repos anyone can contribute to it by creating issues, forking the repository and submitting requests while as for Private repos only approved collaborators can contribute to a private repo.
+Collaborators must be added by repository owner.
+•	Uses cases: Public repos are often used for open-source projects, sharing code with the community or collaborating with a broader audience while as for Private repos they are used for projects that require confidentiality, such as proprietary development, internal company projects or projects at early stages of development.
+•	Cost: Creating and maintaining public repos on GitHub is basically free while Private repos require a paid GitHub subscription.
+However, GitHub offers free private repos for personal accounts and certain educational uses cases.
+-	Private repository limitations: While GitHub offers free public repositories, private repositories come with certain limitations, such as a limited number of collaborators.
+The number of collaborators allowed depends on the GitHub subscription plan you have.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.